php-cache/cache-bundle/README.md

 ### Need Help?

-Create an issue if you've found a bug, or ping me on twitter: @aequasi
+Create an issue if you've found a bug, or ping one of us on twitter: @aequasi or @TobiasNyholm